-Memory And ADHD
+Memory and ADHD

 One of the significant challenges individuals with ADHD face is related to memory function.
 Memory plays a crucial role in our daily lives, from learning and retaining information to recalling past experiences.
 In this article, we will explore the relationship between ADHD and memory, the impact of ADHD on memory function, and strategies to help individuals with ADHD improve their memory capabilities.